MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Method

 \subsection{Two-Stage Training}

-We train \textsc{Midi-LLM} in two sequential stages: \textit{continued pretraining} on broad text/MIDI data, then \textit{supervised finetuning} on targeted data.
-The model is trained using a standard next-token prediction objective in both stages.
-A summary of datasets used in training \textsc{Midi-LLM} is shown in Table~\ref{tab:data}.
+\textsc{Midi-LLM} employs a two-stage training pipeline: (i)~\textit{unimodal} continued pretraining on broad text and MIDI data, and then (ii)~\textit{multimodal} supervised finetuning on MIDIs paired with text captions.
+The standard next-token prediction objective is used in both stages.
+A summary of datasets used in \textsc{Midi-LLM} training is shown in Table~\ref{tab:data}.